Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Overview.md

 In this sandbox environment, You'll have access to a predeployed environment with an active Azure subscription, a tenant, and a Microsoft 365 E5 license assigned to the user.

-Using this environment, You'll be able explore complete features and offerings offered by Microsoft Purview.
+Using this environment, You'll be able to explore complete features and offerings offered by Microsoft Purview.

-The lab scenarios are given as reference material to assist you to get started with the exploration.
+The lab scenarios are given as reference material to assist you in getting started with the exploration.
 You are encouraged to explore Microsoft Purview further based on your interests and preferences

 ## Content: